 Elizabeth McGovern will adapt and star in a new play about Hollywood icon Ava Gardner.

-AVA: The Secret Conversations is adapted by Elizabeth McGovern from the book by Peter Evans and Ava Gardner.
+AVA: The Secret Conversations is adapted by Academy Award-nominee Elizabeth McGovern (Downton Abbey, ITV) from the book by Peter Evans and Ava Gardner.

-It will play at Riverside Studios in London from 14 January to 16 April, produced by Karl Sydow and starring Elizabeth McGovern, with design by 59 Productions.
+It will play at Riverside Studios in London from 14 January to 16 April 2022, produced by Karl Sydow with design by 59 Productions, costume design by Fotini Dimou, lighting design by Elliot Griggs, sound design by Ella Wahlström.

 Oscar nominated Ava Gardner was one of Hollywood’s greatest stars during the 1940s and 1950s, co-starring with legends such as Clark Gable, Burt Lancaster and Humphrey Bogart.
 But Ava’s film career was sometimes overshadowed by her three marriages to: Mickey Rooney, Artie Shaw and Frank Sinatra.